-DRC has an opening for a new member.
-We are taking applications for a School District or ESD Superintendent.
+The DRC has an opening for a new member.
+We are taking applications for a School District Superintendent, Principal, or ESD Superintendent.
 The committee will approve the new appointee after applications have been accepted.
-Applications will be reviewed at the Fall 2017 meeting.
+Applications will be reviewed at the next DRC meeting in January.

-If you qualify as a School District or ESD Superintendent, please apply by completing the application
+If you qualify as a Superintendent or Principal, please apply by completing the application

 or fax to Jan Burgoyne at 503-378-5156.

 The Oregon Department of Education is required by the Oregon Administrative Rules to investigate alleged violations of the Individuals with Disabilities Education Act.
 The dispute resolution options detailed on this page are open only to parties seeking to resolve disputes arising under the IDEA.
 If you are seeking information about dispute resolution options for disputes arising under 504 of the Rehabilitation Act, please consult our Civil Rights webpage.

 Comprehensive Dispute Resolution Guidance - Oregon Department of Education documents in English

 - Mediation is the process of solving problems about a child’s special education evaluation, program, or placement.
 A mediator helps parents and educators develop solutions to the dispute.